Dean151/Dean-Blog/_posts/2016-08-07-ios-basics-tableview-setup.markdown

 }
 {% endhighlight %}

-Every data type is pretty simple in this exemple : Bool, Integers and Strings ; but there is also an enum type.
+Every data type is pretty simple in this example : Bool, Integers, Float and Strings ; but there is also an enum type.
 Enums are ideal when you only need to support a limited number of options.
 It's the case here with an element state, that have only 4 possible values.

 Note that I choose to make my enumeration inherit from String, witch mean each state is a string, and that we can try to convert a string to a State.

-This model map all the data from [apple plist][elements-plist] and will allow us to represent one elements.
+This model map all the data from [apple plist][elements-plist] and will allow us to represent one element.
 But what about the elements loading ?
 Right now, the elements are in a plist file, so we'll need to create something that allow us to receive an **array of all elements*

 ### Loading the data